-XPO will distribute to you one share of GXO common stock for every share of XPO common stock held by you as of close of business on the record date for the distribution.
-Based on approximately 114,602,061 shares of XPO common stock outstanding as of July 9, 2021, a total of approximately 114,602,061 shares of GXO common stock will be distributed to XPO's stockholders.
-For additional information on the distribution, see "The Separation and Distribution.'
+XPO will distribute to you [] shares of GXO common stock for every share of XPO common stock held by you as of close of business on the record date for the distribution.
+Based on approximately [] shares of XPO common stock outstanding as of [], 2021, a total of approximately [] shares of GXO common stock will be distributed to XPO's stockholders.
+For additional information on the distribution, see "The Separation and Distribution."

-common stock in the distribution?
+Will GXO issue fractional shares of its common stock in the distribution?